Legrandin/pycryptodome/FuturePlans.rst

 Future releases will include:

+- Break-up blockalgo.py (and if possible block_template.c too)
+  in more manageable modules
 - Clean up the Crypto.PublicKey API to reduce the call depth
-- Add back support for MPIR on Windows
+- Add back support for MPIR on Windows, or investigate performance of other, smaller arbitrary-precision arithmetic libaries
 - Move API documentation from epydoc to sphinx
-- Add CI (including coverage)
 - Add ability to import keys from X.509 certificates
 - Add algorithms:
     - ChaCha20